Learn about why it doesn’t necessarily work to use Gmail as a Helpdesk ticketing system and what are the best workarounds.

 If you’re a team and are looking to manage your customer support from inside Gmail, have you considered Drag?
 Drag turns Gmail into a Helpdesk that works from inside Gmail.

 Here are some options to use Gmail features to help you out:

 One useful tip is to transform categories in your email into actual labels.
 It can be done in many different ways, such as:

 - Divide emails into an assigned person: the responsible for that email will be tagged in the label, so they know exactly what they need to work with

 - You can divide into your workflow: you can label your emails according to the stage that message is currently, so it helps understand what is more urgent to solve

 - Divide into clients: if you work with multiple companies, you can organize them in different colors, so they become more easily identifiable.

 Although label systems work very well, there’s so much more you can do with it.
 All by itself, in the long term, Gmail labels aren’t enough to keep work easy to handle as a Gmail Helpdesk.

-Canned responses are a feature from Gmail Labs.
+Email templates are an advanced Gmail feature.
 To set them up, just follow these steps:

-One traditional way people use to share emails with a team is by sharing the same account and password, which sound simple.
+One traditional way people use to share emails with a team is by sharing the same account and password, which sounds simple.